bcit-ci/CodeIgniter/user_guide_src/source/database/db_driver_reference.rst

 	.. method:: trans_status()

                 :returns:	TRUE if the transaction succeeded, FALSE if it failed
-		:rtype:	boolean
+		:rtype:	bool

-		Lets you retrieve the transaction flag to determine if it has failed.
+		Lets you retrieve the transaction status flag to determine if it has failed.

 	.. method:: compile_binds($sql, $binds)